lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 3. Enter programming languages

-Many of the tasks that the so-called "real world programmer" does in their daily life are a form of language design.
+Many of the tasks that the so-called "real world programmer" has in their daily life are a form of language design.
 The languages that they design may not be the "big", "general purpose", "Turing complete" languages normally associated with the title "programming language",